 Training courses for CBT therapists range between a few months to a year or two depending upon the level of training chosen.
 Practitioners of CBT are not required to have undertaken any psychotherapy or self-development work themselves during their training, since the relationship between therapist and patient is not considered to be a significant factor in therapeutic change.

 A psychologist in the UK is someone who holds a Bachelors degree in psychology.
 The degree is based on a broad understanding of the history, theories and statistical methods of psychology, and a psychologist might go on to do additional training in a specialism such as clinical psychology, advertising psychology, sports psychology etc. Clinical psychologists are not necessarily trained in psychotherapy unless they do additional training in it, but tend to use a mixture of psychological models, such as CBT, to inform their work with patients.
 Counselling psychologists, as the name suggests, are psychologists who have chosen to focus on the therapeutic application of psychological models within a counselling relationship.
 Psychologists who use the title ‘Dr’ have usually undertaken a clinical doctorate program, which is academic research in a chosen area of interest, and they are not medical doctors.

-Psychologists are generally not required to have undergone any personal therapy or self-development work themselves during their training.
+Psychologists are generally not required to have undergone any personal psychotherapy or self-development work themselves during their training.
 If in doubt, ask your psychologist about his or her training and personal experience of therapy.

 A psychiatrist in the UK is a medical doctor who has done additional training in psychiatric medicine.
 A psychiatrist – by virtue of his or her medical degree – can prescribe medication or other forms of psychiatric interventions.
 Patients are normally referred to psychiatrists in the NHS via their family doctor, but some practice privately.
 Some psychiatrists may also be psychotherapists if they have elected to do additional training in psychotherapy.
-Psychiatrists generally have not been required to have undergone any personal psychotherapy or self-development work during their training.
+Psychiatrists generally have not been required to undergo any personal psychotherapy or self-development work during their training.

-Change in psychiatry is attributed to the action of medications or other treatments like ECT – Electro-Convulsive Therapy – acting upon the functioning of the brain and nervous system which in turn affect thoughts, speech and behaviour, sometimes with serious and permanent adverse side-effects.
+Change in psychiatry is attributed to the action of medications or other aggressive treatments like ECT – Electro-Convulsive Therapy – acting upon the functioning of the brain and nervous system which in turn affect thoughts, speech and behaviour, sometimes with serious and permanent adverse side-effects.